 Built between 1904 and 1959, the sanctuary is a mix of neo-romanticism, byzantine and neo-gothic in a temple shaped like a Greek cross.

-This stunning building is just a 15/20-minutes walk from the station.
-The path is, however, composed by 660 steps, which makes it advisable to take the funicular (at least to go up).
+This stunning building is just a 15/20-minute walk from the station.
+The path is composed of 660 steps, so you should probably take the funicular (at least to go up).

 It is, indeed, possible to explore it deeply.
-You can both go up till the highest tower thanks to an elevator and visit the chapel inside.
+You can also go up till the highest tower thanks to an elevator and also visit the chapel inside.

 The historical center of Viana is featured by a web of narrow streets from the Cathedral towards the river.
 Here small shops and restaurants allow tourists to experience Portuguese culture.

-It is the ideal place relax after the hard walk to the sanctuary.
+It is the ideal place to relax after the hard walk to the sanctuary.

-So, what else to say about Viana.
-It has probably one of the best views of the whole Portugal.
+So, what else to say about Viana do Castelo.
+It has probably one of the best views of the whole of Portugal.
 This is thanks to its proximity e to the sea and the unique building of the sanctuary of Santa Luzia.
-Therefore, even if the city per se is not much different from what you could find in the rest of Portugal, the experience of going up until the monastery obliges to visit this place.
+The view from the top of the monastery makes this trip a must.